cvetaevvitaliy/sdk-nrf/include/dfu/dfu_target.rst

    :local:
    :depth: 2

-The DFU target library provides a common API for the following types of firmware upgrades:

-* An MCUboot style upgrade
+The DFU target library provides a common API for different types of firmware upgrades, for example, an MCUboot style upgrade or a modem firmware upgrade.
-* A modem delta upgrade.
-* A full modem firmware upgrade.

 Use this library in your component to do different types of firmware upgrades against a single interface.

 When initializing the DFU target library, you must provide information about the type of firmware upgrade.